-In April, as part of the new edition of our project Thursday with the Collection Online, we present the work Framed 2 by Iaia Filiberti and Deobora Hirsch.
+In December and January, as part of the project Thursday with the Collection Online, we present the work of Ane Lan Woman of the World.

 On Wednesday, December 9 at 5 pm you are invited to an online meeting devoted to publication Polyphonie des Holocaust.
 Stimmen zur Erinnerungskultur [The Polyphony of the Holocaust].
 The discussion will be conducted in English.

 The current project Thursdays with the Collection, in which every Thursday selected video works from the MOCAK Collection are shown in the audiovisual hall, continues as online showcase as part of the #MOCAKonline action!

 The Artist Changes the World.
 Paweł Althamer talking to Maria Anna Potocka as part of the Open Eyes Economy Summit

 On Wednesday 18 November at 2.15 pm as part of the Open Eyes Economy Summit an online event will take place with the participation of Paweł Althamer and Maria Anna Potocka.

 On Sunday 15 November at 5 pm as part Open Eyes Economy Summit there will take place an online event Be for OEES, which will inaugurate the Summit.

 In October and November, as part of the next edition of the project Thursdays with the Collection, we present the work of Julius von Bismarck Landscape Painting (Forest).